 |

 I have been using cameras for decades, since about April 1964, and I describe the comings and goings in my camera equipment page.
-But since about 2010 I have been buying cameras primarily for collection purposes, so on this page I describe the cameras that I have and why I have them.
+But since about 2010 I have increasingly been buying cameras for collection purposes.
+On this page I describe the cameras that I have and why I have them.

 Currently my collection looks like this: